 The Oklahoma Aquarium is home to the world’s largest collection of bull sharks.
 Ten of the “most dangerous sharks known to man” inhabit a 380,000-gallon saltwater tank and tunnel, along with three nurse sharks.
 This immersive exhibit allows visitors the chance to walk through tunnels beneath and alongside some of the most beautiful and deeply misunderstood creatures in the sea.

 The Oklahoma Aquarium’s Shark Adventure is the only exhibit in the entire Western Hemisphere where bull sharks can be seen.
 Bull sharks are one of the most unique shark species as well as one of the most notorious ocean predators.
 They are widely regarded as “the most dangerous” shark in the world because they have the strongest bite force of any shark species and are responsible for a large proportion of shark bites each year.

 One of the most common causes of shark bites is simply a consequence of sharks’ natural curiosity.
-Because sharks have poor eyesight, they tend to rely on other senses like smell and electroreception.
+Sharks rely on other senses like smell and electroreception.
 Electroreception refers to a shark’s ability to sense electric fields, like those created by our nervous systems when we move.
 Their sixth sense is detected by an organ known as the Ampullae of Lorenzini, a series of jelly-filled sacks located near the nose.
 If a shark is hunting in shallow or murky waters, as bull sharks often do, they may take an investigatory bite to figure out the source of the scents and electrical fields it senses.